Rokiis1/roadmap/test_case_design/test_case_design.md

   1. **Identify Test Conditions:** Test scenarios help define the specific conditions and inputs under which the software will be tested.
 This ensures that all relevant aspects of the software are considered during testing.
   2. **Ensure Comprehensive Coverage:** Test scenarios ensure that all possible user interactions and system behaviors are covered.
 This helps in identifying any gaps in the testing process and ensures that the software is thoroughly tested.
   3. **Facilitate Communication:** Test scenarios provide a clear and concise description of the test conditions, making it easier for testers, developers, and stakeholders to understand and collaborate.
-This improves communication and ensures that everyone is on the same page.
   4. **Guide Test Case Development:** Serve as a foundation for developing detailed test cases.
 The specific details and steps of the test cases are derived from the test scenarios, and the approach taken depends on the test design technique used.
   5. **Writing Scripts:** Test scenarios are also used for writing scripts for end-to-end (E2E) testing and non-functional testing.